Veronika Weithaler

 Generative User Interviews

-To create a meaningful and effective web experience for Veronika’s pioneering pelvic floor therapy method, I began with generative user interviews aimed at uncovering deep insights in understanding the fundamentals of pelvic floor anatomy.
+To frame the right digital narrative for Veronika’s pioneering pelvic floor therapy method, I began with generative user interviews aimed at uncovering deep insights in understanding the fundamentals of pelvic floor anatomy.
+Understanding, how Veronika’s method differs from traditional approaches.

 I interviewed a mix of Veronika’s existing clients and therapy experts she collaborates with at training centers.
-These conversations helped clarify not only the core benefits of her technique but also how users engage with related therapies—often through educational blogs, articles, and supportive communities.

 Personas